Saptive/AcidWorm/README.md

 The propagation flow proceeds as follows:

 - The LSASS RPC buffer overflow is triggered, overwriting the return address and redirecting execution into shellcode placed within the incoming packet.
-- The injected shellcode launches a bindshell on TCP port **2421**, running with full `SYSTEM` privileges.
+- The injected shellcode launches a bindshell on TCP port **2421**, running with `SYSTEM` privileges.
 - The worm then connects back to this remote shell and uploads a small `.ftp` script to the victim machine.
 - This script is written to disk and executed, initiating retrieval of the main executable payload via a minimal FTP-like data transfer mechanism.
 - After download is complete, the retrieved executable is launched through the same remote shell, allowing the worm to repeat the process on additional hosts.